parsecsv/parsecsv-for-php/README.md

 $csv->save('data.csv', array(array('1986', 'Home', 'Nowhere', '')), true);
 ```

-**Convert 2D array to csv data and send headers to browser to treat output as
+**Convert 2D array to CSV data and send headers to browser to treat output as
 a file and download it**

 ```php